 9 questions to ask before starting a digital transformation

 Digital Transformation has become the hottest chapter in the management playbook.
-Maybe rightfully so because digital is the driver for improving operational efficiencies and engaging in new ways with customers and 7 out of 10 companies in APAC hasn’t started the journey yet, according to Ogilvy Red.
+Maybe rightfully so because digital is the driver for improving operational efficiencies and engaging in new ways with customers and 7 out of 10 companies in APAC hasn’t started the journey yet.

 The only problem with the term Digital Transformation is that it describes everything and nothing at once.
 The media and big consulting houses use it interchangeably in referring to everything from government projects to marketing strategies.
 As much as both cases fit into a digital transformation framework, a one-size-fits-all labeling creates confusion.